AviMualem/debezium-proxysql-failover/README.md

 you are free to put any of ther servers up and down and see that debezium keeps on working as expected and able to fetch data from both servers while keeping track of GTID

-### how to start and stop mysql servers in order to check various failover scenarios
+### How to start and stop mysql servers in order to check various failover scenarios
 ```
 docker-compose stop mysql1
 docker-compose start mysql1